How to pay safely

 We work a bit like eBay or a comparison website.
-When you buy something, it’s directly from the seller not from us.
 Our sellers know that they’re meant to sort out any issues.

-- If that falls through, come and talk to us.
+- If that falls through, come and talk to us at [email protected]

 We’ll get in touch with the seller on your behalf.
 If all else fails and after seven days the problem is still hanging about, we can switch the seller off our system.